awslabs/sockeye/README.md

 For more detailed examples check out our user documentation.

-## Step by step tutorial
+## Step-by-step tutorial

-More detailed step by step tutorials can be found in the [tutorials directory](https://github.com/awslabs/sockeye/tree/master/tutorial).
+More detailed step-by-step tutorials can be found in the [tutorials directory](https://github.com/awslabs/sockeye/tree/master/tutorial).